 Forest Hills Center is a small facility in Columbus, Ohio.
 Our scoring system was not very kind to this nursing home, as it received an overall rating of F. In our grading scheme, this is one of the five worst rated facilities in Columbus.
-In a city with more than 30 other facilities, you ought to be able to find a better option.
-If you aren't deterred by this nursing home's profile, you can continue reading to find out about its category scores.
-Inspection reports are discussed in the next section.
+With more than 20 other facilities in the city, you may simply want to look elsewhere.
+If you aren't deterred by this place's report card, you can continue reading to find out about its category scores.
+Inspection reports are discussed in the next paragraph.

 Forest Hills Center

 - Nursing Home

 Get pricing and details on Columbus senior living options.Get Pricing